Topological equivariant coarse K-homology: The coarse homology theories HgCXG and HgCXcG

 in $\Fun(BG,\nCcat)$.
 The left horizontal morphisms are weak equivalences by Lemma~\ref{oirjwoeigwrgwerg}.
 We apply the functor $-\rtimes G$ and get

 in $\nCcat$.
-By \cite[Prop.~7.9]{crosscat} the left horizontal functors are unitary equivalences.
+Since the crossed product sends weak equivalences to unitary equivalences by \cite[Prop.~7.9]{crosscat}, the left horizontal functors are unitary equivalences.
 We now form the colimit over $i$ in $I$ and use the notation $ \bCGtsm$ at the outer corners.
 Note that the evaluation of a functor on a big family is by definition the colimit of its values on the members.
 We furthermore use that $I$ is filtered in order to remove the colimit symbol for the constant $I$-diagrams in the right part.
 We obtain {the diagram}

-In the next step we interchange the order of the colimits and the functor $-\rtimes G$ in the middle column.
-The argument is similar as in the proof of the Lemma \ref{efiowgrewgwegrg}.
-But in this case the colimit is interpreted in $\nCcat$ since the structure maps are not unital.
-We use \cite[Prop.~7.3]{crosscat} which provides an isomorphism of functors
+In order to get Diagram~\eqref{sdfvoijoifevjsdfvfdvsfvfdv} must interchange the order of the colimits and the functor $-\rtimes G$ in the middle column.
+Since the structure maps of the systems are injective on objects this is again justified by \cite[Prop.
+7.25]{KKG}.